 Presenting symptoms can include weight loss and abdominal pain, although patients with proximal or gastro-oesophageal junction tumours may present with dysphagia.

 Upper gastrointestinal endoscopy with biopsy demonstrating carcinoma is required to confirm the diagnosis.
 Staging based on imaging is required.

 Locally advanced disease is treated with multimodality approach that includes surgery followed by postoperative chemoradiation, or chemotherapy before and after surgery.

-Metastatic disease is treated with chemotherapy or chemoradiation and supportive care measures.
+Metastatic disease is treated with chemotherapy, immunotherapy, or chemoradiation and supportive care measures.